home-assistant/developers.home-assistant/docs/api/native-app-integration/sensors.md

 **When a sensor is enabled/disabled in the app**, the app should send a `register_sensor` webhook for this sensor and set `disabled` to `true` or `false`.

-**When the mobile app sends an `update_sensor_states` webhook to update the data for an entity that is disabled**, the update result will contain a `is_disabled` key with a value of `true`.
-This is an indicator that the mobile app needs to synchroize the enabled states from Home Assistant to the mobile app.
+**When the mobile app sends an `update_sensor_states` webhook to update the data for an entity that is disabled**, the update result will contain an `is_disabled` key with a value of `true`.
+This is an indicator that the mobile app needs to synchronize the enabled states from Home Assistant to the mobile app.

 ```json
 {